7 Things to Start Being More Productive, Today

 4. Stop being a perfectionist

 “We found that perfectionism trips up professors on the way to research productivity.
-The more perfectionistic the professor, the less productive they are,” Dr. Simon Sherry, a Dalhousie University Psychology Professor who conducted a study on perfectionism and productivity, tells University Affairs magazine.
+The more perfectionistic the professor, the less productive they are,” Dr. Simon Sherry, a psychology professor at Dalhousie University who conducted a study on perfectionism and productivity, told University Affairs.
 Dr. Sherry found a robust correlation between increased perfectionism and decreased productivity.

 Here are some problems associated with being a perfectionist: